-Beaufort, North Carolina, is a small town with plenty of southern charm and maritime history.
-There are so many things to do in Beaufort, NC, that any visitor will have difficulty getting board.
-From world-class fishing to walking around the historic downtown area, any trip to Beaufort is sure to be a memorable one.
+Beaufort is a small North Carolina town with plenty of southern charm and maritime history.
+There are so many things to do in Beaufort, NC, that any visitor will have difficulty getting bored.
+From world-class fishing to walking around the historic downtown area, any trip to Beaufort will be memorable.

 Enjoy a Walk along the Boardwalk